supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ## Guidelines to COA

+- If a particular instruction is not possible in a processor (machine), then a program can be written as a sequence of primitive instructions from the instruction set that the processor can perform i.e. multiplication written as a series of addition.

 - When there is no information on whether the memory is word or byte-addressable, byte-addressable is considered, eventhough if there is an information on word length.
 - A memory is word-addressable, only if the word, "word-addressable" is mentioned.